decimoseptimo/huizar-crm/README.md

 ============================

 A basic web front-end for a point-of-sale desktop application.
-It's composed of two parts: the GUI (/web) and the RESTful API server (/api).
+It's composed of two parts: a GUI (/web) and a RESTful API server (/api).
 <br>[**Live demo**](http://www.azulacero.mx/demos/huizar-pos/web/)

 Requirements